Omid-Mohajerani/VICIdial/vicidial_db_cleanup/README.md

+# VICIdial Database Cleanup and Optimization Script

+This guide will help you set up and run a script to clean up and optimize your VICIdial database.

+---

-Step 1 Create MYSQL User for our clean up script
+## Step 1 – Create MySQL User for Cleanup Script

-# Create a MySQL User for Local Maintenance (`dbadmin`)

-## Step 1 – Log in to MySQL as root
+### Log in to MySQL as root

 ```bash
 mysql -u root -p